opendatahub-io/kuberay/clients/python-client/README.md

 # Overview

-This python client library provide APIs to handle `raycluster` from your python application.
+This python client library provide APIs to handle `raycluster` and `rayjobs` from your python application.

+## NOTICE
+This python client is derived from the ray-project/kuberay python client and is not the upstream version of this client.

 ## Prerequisites